Because of virus, survey detailing American life is cut back

 Because of quality concerns caused by the pandemic, data from an annual Census Bureau survey that provides a wide-ranging picture of the U.S. on everything from commute times to education levels won’t be released in its usual format this year, officials said Thursday.

-Answers for the 2020 American Community Survey one-year estimates were collected only from 71% of the people needed in the survey because of difficulties posed by the pandemic.
+Answers for the 2020 American Community Survey one-year estimates were collected only from two-thirds of the people needed in the survey because of difficulties posed by the pandemic.
 Those who were missed skewed toward people with lower incomes, less education and who didn’t own their homes, raising the risk that survey results would be biased, said Donna Daily, chief of the American Community Survey Office.

 “The COVID-19 pandemic posed numerous challenges to collecting data,” Daily said.
 “While this is a difficult decision for us, it shows our commitment to providing high quality data.”

-Note: This story has been corrected to show the American Community Survey numbers help determine the distribution of hundreds of billions of dollars in federal spending, not hundreds of millions.